 - All users should be respectful of the protection provided by the copyright laws, and should refrain from transferring copyrighted or licensed software or other materials and from making illegal copies of copyrighted materials.

 - All users should be aware that space on MMC e-mail servers is limited; thus, users need to perform routine maintenance to their “inbox” by deleting or archiving e-mail messages regularly.

 College campuses like MMC take pride in providing an environment for free speech.
-However, “college administrators are also charged with protecting the rights of others in the university community by maintaining an atmosphere in which insulting, obscene, or harassing speech is prohibited.
-The failure to do so can result in potential legal liability as well as negative publicity for the institution” (Hawke, 42).
+However, “college administrators are also charged with protecting the rights of others by maintaining an atmosphere in which insulting, obscene, or harassing speech is prohibited.
+The failure to do so can result in potential legal liability as well as negative publicity for the institution”.
 For the protection of all constituents of MMC, the following guidelines apply for e-mail sent on the MMC network:

 - Using foul or obscene language, posting obnoxious or inappropriate announcements, or making defamatory statements is not acceptable.

 - Sending “chain letter,” “spam” or “broadcast” messages to lists or individuals, and other types of similar use, which would cause network congestion or otherwise interfere with the work of others is not acceptable.